Free Shipping on orders over $20

 :

 There’s actually a lot more to outback travel than carrying adequate fuel, water, food and survival equipment.
-Most trips will go according to plan.
-But every now and then something goes wrong — Murphy’s Law, right?
-The problem is, if things go wrong in the outback, you could quickly find yourself in a life or death situation.
+Most trips will go according to plan, but every now and then, something goes wrong — Murphy’s Law, right?
+The problem is, if things go wrong in remote areas such as the outback, you could quickly find yourself in a life-or-death situation.
 The difference between a bad day on the road and kicking up daisies for eternity can boil down to whether you’ve conducted proper trip planning and have enough knowledge to apply basic principles of survival.
 Let’s have a closer look at what it takes to stay safe.

 Knowing this, you'll understand why a long-range fuel tank is a good idea.
 It gives you options, as does a couple of extra jerry cans.
 Have you got space for them?
 Do you need to make space for them?
 Work these things out before you leave home.
 Don’t make them up as you go as you’re likely to make mistakes.

-Talking of storing jerries, when you’re packing for an outback trip, you’ll probably need to be a ‘Master of Tetris’ to fit in the gear you and your family want on an extended trip.
-But don’t over-pack.
-Sure, it’s a holiday so you want to be comfortable, but remember that everything you take out bush should have two or more uses.
-If it doesn’t, you’re taking the wrong bits of kit and will use fuel unnecessarily, clutter your vehicle, and give yourself a backache every time you pack up and move camp.
+Talking of storing jerries, when you are packing for an outback trip, you’ll probably need to be a ‘Master of Tetris’ to fit in the gear you and your family want on an extended trip.
+But don’t overpack.
+Sure, it’s a holiday so you want to be comfortable … but remember that everything you take out bush should have two or more uses.
+If it doesn’t, you’re taking the wrong bits of kit and will use fuel unnecessarily, clutter your vehicle and give yourself a backache every time you pack up and move camp.

-You also need to consider what are the first things you’ll need to access in an emergency.
+You also need to consider what are the first things you’ll need to access in an emergency situation.
 Fire extinguishers, fire blankets and first aid kits — where are they?
 They need to be easily accessible and everybody on board needs to know where they are.
-After all, you may be the one who’s unconscious and in need of assistance.
+After all, you may be the one who is unconscious and in need of assistance.
 The same thing goes for your Personal Locating Beacon (PLB).
 First, you need to ensure you pack one, and then you need to ensure it’s at arm’s length of the driver or front-seat passenger.
-That way, if there’s an accident involving a roll-over, you can activate the PLB even if you’re trapped inside the cabin of the vehicle.
+That way, if there’s an accident involving a rollover, you can activate the PLB even if you’re trapped inside the cabin of the vehicle.

-You should also have a ‘grab bag’ for worse case scenarios.
+You should also have a ‘grab bag’ for worst-case scenarios.
 They need to hold 72 hours’ worth of emergency food and water, as well as the basics for survival.
-This is also where you should keep your sat phone.
+This is also where you should keep your satellite communicator.
 Store it within easy reach in case there’s an engine fire or other situation where you need to get away from your vehicle fast.

 Place your PLB in an easy to reach location